Five Financial Planning Tips to Build Your Child’s Education Fund

 As your child ages, they will determine what path they want to take for their education and learning.
 Planning early on by saving money gives them the option to pursue higher learning when they graduate high school.

-2. Begin Saving Money For Your Child’s Education Early
+2. Start Saving for Your Child’s Education Early

 There are tons of savings vehicles for your child's learning fund.
 You can easily set up a standard savings account at your bank, where you can store money while earning minimal interest.